jina-ai/inference-client/README.md

 🤔 **VQA**: Answer questions related to images

-In addition to these tasks, the client provides the ability to connect to the inference server and user authentication.

 ## Installation

-Please note that Inference Client requires Python 3.8 or higher.
-Inference Client can be installed via pip by executing:
+Inference Client is available on PyPI and can be installed using pip:

 ```bash
 pip install inference-client
 ```